 Academic Plan A prescribed series of measures by which the student will regain SAP status within a specified period of time.
 The student must agree to the plan, and the school must monitor the student's compliance with the plan.
 The student is considered eligible for financial aid while meeting the terms of the plan.
-Financial Aid Status assigned to a student who fails to make SAP but who has successfully appealed Probation the school's determination that they are not meeting the school's FA SAP standards.
-Financial Aid Status assigned to a student who fails to make SAP at the end of a payment term.
-A Warning student may not be placed on warning for two consecutive terms.
-Maximum The maximum amount of hours (years for medicine students) a student may attempt Time Frame without having successfully obtained their degree.
+Financial Aid Probation Status assigned to a student who fails to make SAP but who has successfully appealed the school's determination that they are not meeting the school's FA SAP standards.
+Financial Aid Warning Status assigned to a student who fails to make SAP at the end of a payment term.
+A student may not be placed on warning for two consecutive terms.
+Maximum Time Frame The maximum amount of hours (years for medicine students) a student may attempt without having successfully obtained their degree.
 To calculate this percentage multiply the maximum amount of hours required or the program by 150%.
 Pace The rate students are required to complete their courses to complete their program within the maximum time frame.
-The percentage is calculated by dividing cumulative hours successfully completed by cumulative hours attempted. nours successfully completed by cumulative nours attempted.
+The percentage is calculated by dividing cumulative hours successfully completed by cumulative hours attempted.

-Rev: for spring 2017, GSBS, GEBS, HP Addiction Counseling, Mental Health Counseling.
+Satisfactory Academic Progress Policy cont.
+Rev: for spring 2019, GSBS, GEBS, HP Addiction Counseling, Mental Health Counseling.
+Late Grade